DynaSlum/satsense/Python/PerformanceMeasures/README.md

-# Code for perfomace evaluaiton.
+# Code and notebooks for performance evaluation